tomharvey/ip-getter/README.md

 particularly fast and they were all HTTP (no SSL!).

-So, this is a simple, easy to deploy IP reporting service - giving you your own data management, using SSL, with API key authentication, and ever within a VPC if you like.
+So, this is a simple, easy to deploy IP reporting service - giving you your own data management, using SSL, with API key authentication, and even within a VPC if you like.

-I'm using it to tell my [pyftpdlib](https://github.com/giampaolo/pyftpdlib) based FTP server what it's external IP is when it's behind NAT.
-But, you can just use your own deployment of it to check your WAN IP anywhere.
+I'm using it to tell my [pyftpdlib](https://github.com/giampaolo/pyftpdlib) based FTP server what its external IP is while it's behind NAT.
+But, you can use your own deployment of it to check your WAN IP anywhere.

-It's pretty straightforward, but hopefully saves someone from having to trawl through the lack of documentation about what's available in the `event` and the `context` objects in a lambda api gateway request.

 ## Usage
 ### Dependancies